ashtsang/ashtsang.github.io/_pages/about.md

 I am a Biomedical Engineering M.S.E.
 Candidate at [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"}.
-I obtained my Bachelor's degree from [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"} in May 2022 where I majored in Biomedical Engineering and Computer Science.
+I obtained my Bachelor's degree from [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"} in 2022 where I majored in Biomedical Engineering and Computer Science.

-I am passionate about developing computational algorithms and tools that improve healthcare and medicine, particularly in advancing cancer understanding and care, and am interested in work that directly translates to clinical usage.
+I am passionate about developing computational algorithms and tools that improve healthcare and medicine, particularly in advancing cancer research and care, and am interested in work that directly translates to clinical usage.

 Please feel free to send me an email if you'd like to chat more!